Written on Thursday, Mar 14, 2019

 Effect of Menopause on Tooth and Gums

-Whenever the hormone levels in a woman’s body undergo drastic changes, they affect her gums and the other tissues that are located nearby.
+The hormone levels in a woman’s body undergo drastic changes.
+This can affect her gums and the other tissues that are located nearby.
 It also has an effect on the surrounding tissues whose function is to support the teeth.
-But when there are changes in the hormonal level due to menopause, they have an adverse effect on the woman’s gum health in a more permanent form than changes in hormones that take place during pregnancy, menstruation or puberty.
+There are changes in the hormonal level due to menopause.
+These changes have an adverse effect on the woman’s gum health in a more permanent form than changes in hormones.
+Also, they take place during pregnancy, menstruation or puberty.

 Studies prove that there are some living tissues surrounding your tooth and also including the gums that need to function together so that your teeth remain in healthy condition.
 As a woman passes through the menopause stage, she needs to be more concerned about the various transformations that originate from her jaw bone itself.